We currently have coached training sessions available for our members to book online now!

 Once you have booked your spot you shall receive a confirmation email which then guarantees your place for the forthcoming week’s session.
 These are free to all club members.

-Bookings are only taken and allocated from Friday until Tuesday for the training session on the Thursday of that week.
+Bookings are only taken and allocated from Friday at 07:00 for the training session on the Thursday of that week.
 You will not be able to book ahead for weeks in advance.

 WHAT IF I CANCEL?